AndreBaltazar8/ablac/docs/llvm-backend.md

 - LLVM optimization level and pipeline are versioned compiler inputs.
 - Object and executable comparisons normalize platform metadata that is not semantically controlled; LLVM IR snapshots remain byte-identical.
-- Every native fixture must agree with the VM and bootstrap-C result before the C path can be retired.
+- Every native fixture must agree with compile-time evaluation where both execution modes are defined.

 ## Bootstrap handoff